twse/random-stuff/Readable Fonts/Transliteration.md

 SPAtlantis (1998), by James R. Adair, is a transliteration font for Windows and macOS based on Times for use with Semitic languages.
 This font comes in two styles – Regular and Italic.
 Download this font for macOS and Windows from [here](http://rosetta.reltech.org/TC/fonts/).
 The font cannot be used for regular text.

 Transliteration (1998) is a TrueType font derived from Times New Roman Italic from Glyph for Windows for Egyptian transliteration created by the Centre for Computer-aided Egyptological Research, Utrecht University.
 It relocates some ASCII characters and removes mappings for other symbols.

-URW Palladio IS (2003), by Ulrich Stiehl, is a font derived from URW Palladio designed for the IndoSkript Project of the Universities of Berlin and Halle in Germany.
-This font was created with request from [Harry Falk](http://userpage.fu-berlin.de/~falk/index.htm) and is included with the 2003 IndoSkript CD.

 URW Palladio KUL (2002) and URW Palladio M (2002), by Ulrich Stiehl, are fonts derived from URW Palladio and designed for use with Catholic University of Lublin, Poland.
 This font relocates capital Z acute to code 190 to comply with Adobe Standard Encoding.
 This font is designed for the German-Polish Friendship Fonts project.